 A colleague recently contacted me regarding a Reddit thread about branched chain amino acids.
-He said the information on the thread indicated there was a study that showed that branched chain amino acids were ineffective as a supplement.
+He said the information on the thread indicated there was a study that showed that branched-chain amino acids were ineffective as a supplement.
 Of course, he was wondering if I had an opinion, or if I had read the study.

 These claims initially took me by surprise as branched chain amino acids are a staple in the supplement regimen of many athletes, fitness enthusiasts, and health experts.
 The Reddit thread highlighted a recently published clinical study by Kevin D. Tipton et. al., and the thread surmised that BCAA’s are ineffective as a supplement.
 Is this new study contradicting years of research and data?

-From a personal standpoint, I not only use branched chain amino acids, but I also recommend them to many of my patients and athletes who are looking to get leaner and more healthy.
+From a personal standpoint, I not only use branched-chain amino acids, but I also recommend them to many of my patients and athletes who are looking to get leaner and more healthy.
 Why?
 For a number of reasons.

-As I previously mentioned, branched chain amino acids are well studied in scientific literature where the trials indicate BCAA’s promote health, fitness, and athletic benefits.
+As I previously mentioned, branched chain amino acids are well studied in the scientific literature where the trials indicate BCAA’s promote health, fitness, and athletic benefits.
 These numerous benefits include: